rvigo/cl/README.md

 ## how to install

-for now, the only way to install is from source.
+for now, the only way to install it is from its source.
 So you must have `Rust` and `Cargo` installed ([please follow the official Rust site instructions](https://www.rust-lang.org/tools/install))

 * clone the project
 * in the project root dir runs: